The psychology of color in graphic design

 Theory of contrast and readability

-2. Emotional vocabulary of colors
+2. The emotional vocabulary of colors

-Each color activates specific neural pathways in our brain.
+Every color activates specific neural pathways in our brain.
 Here is a detailed analysis of the most important colors in graphic design and marketing strategies.

 Red: Energy, urgency, and passion